 From there, you may be inspired to create a balcony garden or place planters in your parking lot or turn a small patch of dirt into a tiny garden.
 You may even be inspired to create a community garden in a lot full of weeds.
 As we know from weeds in sidewalk cracks, plants can grow in the smallest of spaces.
 Get inspired to harness this power of nature in creative ways.

 This feeding of the soul is best experienced in wide natural areas, where there are few cars, no electronic services, little human-generated noise, and the rhythms of the earth dominate.
 Such natural areas are not accessible to everyone, though, and even urbanites can take steps to reconnect with nature.
-The more we flex our awareness and appreciation muscles for nature, the more we’ll notice the nature that surrounds us on a daily basis, the more we’ll connect with it, and the more we’ll connect with ourselves.
+The more we are aware of and appreciate nature, the more we’ll notice the nature that surrounds us on a daily basis, and the more we’ll connect with it, the more we’ll connect with ourselves.